sickOscar/tanks/README.md

 ### Development

-Ask me for the corrent .env file, and then:
+Ask me for the current .env file, and then:
 ```
 make dev
 ```